System Change Investing – The Next Generation of SRI

 February 19, 2018

 This paper proposes a new type of Sustainable/Responsible Investing (SRI) called System Change Investing (SCI).
-It is based on a new type of ESG research called ESS (Environmental, Social, Systemic).
-The paper summarizes an ESS research and SCI fund development approach call Total Corporate Responsibility (TCR®).
+It is based on a new type of ESG research called ESGS (Environmental, Social, Governance, Systemic).
+The paper summarizes an ESGS research and SCI fund development approach call Total Corporate Responsibility (TCR®).